nightscout/cgm-remote-monitor/README.md

 ## Installation notes for users with nginx or Apache reverse proxy for SSL/TLS offloading:

-- Set `INSECURE_USE_HTTP` to `false`, to be able to use non secure HTTP connections to Nightscout server
 - Your site redirects insecure connections to `https` by default.
 If you don't want that and use a Nginx or Apache proxy, set `INSECURE_USE_HTTP` to `true`.
 This will allow (unsafe) http traffic.
 - In case you use a proxy.
 Do not use an external network interfaces for hosting Nightscout.
 Make sure the unsecure port is not available from a remote network connection
 - HTTP Strict Transport Security (HSTS) headers are enabled by default, use settings `SECURE_HSTS_HEADER` and `SECURE_HSTS_HEADER_*`